smadlangbayan368-hub/TeamDronePayload4/README.md

-# Solution to Classroom Challenge Project <'Team 4'> <'Drone Payload Capacity and Structural Design Analysis'>
+# Team 4's Solution to the Drone Payload Capacity and Structural Design Analysis Problem

-This was a challenge project where a team of 4 designs and performs finite element analysis (FEA) for 2 drone arms.
-Allowing for participants to perform real world problem solving from the core concepts they have learned about physics and engineering.
+This project challenges a team into applying core concepts of physics and engineering to the real-world problem of maximizing the payload capacity of a quadcopter.
+At the end of this project the team will have practiced designing drone arms and 3D modeling them, programing with MATLAB, and propose a final drone arm design through quantitative and cost analysis.

 # Project Details
 Briefly describe your team's approach to the project and how you implemented your solution.